nijataliyev1-bit/apple-daily-returns-analysis/README.md

 6. Interpretation
 7. Skills & Tools
 8. Author

 ## Overview
 This project analyzes the daily stock price movements of Apple Inc. in order to understand its return, volatility, and risk characteristics.

 ## Data
+The dataset contains historical daily stock data for Apple Inc., including:
 - Date
 - Open price
 - High price
 - Low price
 - Close price
 - Volume

 The data was obtained from a public financial dataset (Kaggle – US stock prices).